SichangHe/CS304_group_project/project7/project7_report.md

     The script removes the disambiguation symbols and any easy-to-remove epsilons, before minimizing.

-5. Adding self-loops to $ H \circ C \circ L \circ G $
+5. Adding self-loops to $H \circ C \circ L \circ G$

-    The next step involves adding self-loops to $ H \circ C \circ L \circ G $ using the following command:
+    The next step involves adding self-loops to $H \circ C \circ L \circ G$ using the following command:

     ```sh
     add-self-loops --self-loop-scale=0.1 \
     --reorder=true $model < $dir/HCLGa.fst > $dir/HCLG.fst
     ```

-These 5 steps generates a fully expanded decoding graph $ H \circ C \circ L \circ G $.
+These 5 steps generates a fully expanded decoding graph $H \circ C \circ L \circ G$.

-`steps/decode.sh` is used for decoding and generate lattices of word sequences for the given data using a GMM-based model and decoding graph after the $ H \circ C \circ L \circ G $ graph is constructed.
+`steps/decode.sh` is used for decoding and generate lattices of word sequences for the given data using a GMM-based model and decoding graph after the $H \circ C \circ L \circ G$ graph is constructed.
 It uses `gmm-latgen-faster` to generate lattices using GMM-based model.
 Below is the command used to generate the lattice.

 ```sh